web3validator/validator-bonds/packages/validator-bonds-cli/README.md

 17 packages are looking for funding run `npm fund` for details

-# to verify installation run
+# to verify installed version
 validator-bonds --version
 1.1.12
 ```